Focus and Scope

 Peer Review Process

-All manuscripts received by NOTAIRE Journal will be peer-reviewed by at least one reviewers within the framework of Double-Blind Peer Preview Process policy by (Open Journal System (OJS) based on the originality, contribution to the field of the scientific area, coherence of the analysis, grammar, and style.
+All manuscripts received by NOTAIRE Journal will be peer-reviewed by at least two reviewers within the framework of Double-Blind Peer Preview Process policy by (Open Journal System (OJS) based on the originality, contribution to the field of the scientific area, coherence of the analysis, grammar, and style.
 The final decision on the acceptability, or otherwise, of manuscripts will be taken by the editor-in-chief based on reviewers' comments presented during an editorial board meeting.
 Scanning for instances of plagiarism present in manuscripts will be conducted by means of Turnitin software.
 The manuscript review process usually takes (on average) 4 to 12 weeks.
 This review period depends on the editors and reviewers' duration in reviewing the manuscript.
 If the author does not get confirmation from the NOTAIRE for a long time, the author can confirm by email at firstname.lastname@example.org.
 In each manuscript, peer reviewer will be rated from the substantial and technical aspects.
 Peer reviewer that collaboration with NOTAIRE is the experts in science of law.
 They were experienced in the prestigious journal management and publication that was spread around the national.

 Published 3 times a year: February, June, and October.